MicrosoftDocs/cpp-docs/docs/standard-library/system-clock-structure.md

 ### Remarks

 A clock is *steady* if it is monotonic and if the time between clock ticks is constant.
-The `system_clock` is not  monotonic because the value that is returned by a first call to `now()` is not always less than or equal to the value that is returned by a subsequent call to `now()` because the system time can be adjusted without notice.
+The `system_clock` isn't  monotonic because the value that is returned by a first call to `now()` isn't always less than or equal to the value that is returned by a later call to `now()` because the system time can be adjusted without notice.

 ## <a name="now"></a> now